chivucatalin/3DMP/SHREDDER 3D MACHINE/README.md

 Important details
 ------------------------------
-🚀 File types in this repository are .f3d and .stl
+🚀 File types in this repository are .f3d, .stl, .png and .mp4

 🔌 **Programs used for making this mechanism:** Fusion 360 for designing andcreating the motion study.